How to Make a Wrist Splint for Carpal Tunnel

 Daytime Use: If your symptoms are severe or if your job or daily activities involve repetitive hand or wrist movements that worsen your CTS, you may be advised to wear a brace during the day as well.
 Daytime use can provide additional support and protection.

-As Directed by Your Healthcare Provider: Always follow your healthcare provider’s recommendations regarding when and how long to wear a carpal tunnel brace.
+As directed by Your Healthcare Provider: Always follow your healthcare provider’s recommendations regarding when and how long to wear a carpal tunnel brace.
 They will consider the severity of your condition and tailor their advice to your specific needs.

 Gradual Reduction: In some cases, your healthcare provider may recommend gradually reducing the amount of time you wear the brace as your symptoms improve.
 This reduction in brace usage typically occurs under their guidance.